-n a context of oil rarefaction, biofuels are an option to consider.
-Easily and quickly renewable, they are also cleaner.
+In a context of oil shortages, biofuels are an option to consider.
+Locally sourced and easily renewable, they are also cleaner.
 Hemp has several benefits as a future source of energy, especially the large quantities of biomass it produces.
 It is an alternative to non-renewable hydrocarbons that has a great potential.

 GREEN ENERGIES FROM PLANTS

 Several types of biofuels have been developed over time, thanks to different techniques and different plants.
-Hemp can be used as a basis for creating at least three different type od energies.
+Hemp can be used as a basis for creating at least three different types of energies.

 The oil extracted from the seeds can be converted into biodiesel, but it is especially the hemp lignocellulosic biomass that is interesting: it produces 7 to 10 tons of dry matter per hectare (while still allowing to harvest the seeds for food use).